Killing Joke guitarist Geordie Walker has died, aged 64

 Killing Joke guitarist Kevin “Geordie” Walker has died, aged 64.

 The news was posted on former Killing Joke drummer Martin Atkins’ Facebook page this evening (November 26).
-He shared a video of The Damage Manuel’s ‘Laugh Track’ – a supergroup of which they were also both a part of – with the caption “gutted”.
-In the initial post, he wrote: “Geordie has left the building.”
+He shared a video of The Damage Manual’s ‘Laugh Track’ – a supergroup of which they were also both a part of – with the caption “gutted”.
+He also wrote in the comments section: “Geordie has passed.”

-He also later posted on Twitter/X writing: “#GodBless Geordie Walker”.
-No official statement has yet been released nor a cause of death, though it is believed Walker died from an apparent stroke.
-NME has reached out to representatives of Killing Joke for comment.

 Walker was best known for playing guitar in the post-punk group where his unorthodox style of playing electric guitar earned him much acclaim – including from Led Zeppelin’s Jimmy Page and My Bloody Valentine’s Kevin Shields, who once described Walker as having “this effortless playing producing a monstrous sound.”